Introduction

 t_string, t_display, tu_string and tu_display

 They also exist, td_string was used here for easier demonstration.
-Remember that t_string access a signal reactively.
+Remember that t_string accesses a signal reactively.

 I18nRoute

-The i18n module generated from the load_locales!() macro export the I18nRoute component, this component act exactly like a leptos_router::Route and take the same args, except for the path.
+This component acts exactly like a leptos_router::Route and takes the same args, except for the path.

 What it does is manage a prefix on the URL such that